redprivate/dndlexikon/lexikon.md

 - At **exhaustion level 7** you loose your ability to dash
 - At **exhaustion level 10** you die instantly if your hp reaches 0.
 You get no Death Saves

+### Material Spell Components

+Spells with Material Components that are **not** consumed or priced can be cast without the Material Components.
+A arcane focus is also not needed.

 # Session Logs